chie8842/expstock/README.md

 **expstock** is a tool to manage results of experiments in machine learning, data analysis, simulation, etc.

-When we try to integrate machine learning models or performe simulation using a mathematical model, we execute the same script or program many times with different parameters or logics.
+When we try to integrate machine learning models or perform simulation using a mathematical model, we execute the same script or program many times with different parameters or logics.
-In order to summalize or reproduce our experiments, it is necessary to take environmental information comprehensively.
+In order to summarize or reproduce our experiments, it is necessary to take environmental information comprehensively.

-expstock can automatically save environmental information with text files with adding simple implementation.
+expstock can automatically save environmental information with text files by adding simple implementation.

 ## Getting Started